 At this point, your knowledge will, admittedly, be pretty general.
 After all, since you’ve yet to dive into the nitty-gritty data, you’ll have just a cursory understanding of what needs to improve with regard to your CX.

 But, with this cursory understanding — coupled with the knowledge your marketing, sales, support, and design teams bring to the table — you’ll be able to focus on the specific data needed to improve your customer experience, and more effectively reach your business goals.
+In addition to this, you can always import your data to Google Sheets and make sure you have all the necessary customer info in one place.
+This will help you make better business decisions based on hard facts.

 2. Understand What Customer Data You Need to Uncover